 Avalanche Skills Training 1 (AST 1) - Whistler

 The first day is held indoors in a classroom to facilitate effective theory instruction.
-The day begins with a discussion of the online pre-course video and questionnaire.
+The day begins with a discussion of the online pre-course.
 Throughout the day there are also decision-making exercises and a navigation workshop.
-While in-person learning provides the easiest opportunity to interact with the guide and fellow students, we do offer the first day of the course online.

-Online Course: We specifically designed our online AST course to provide convenience for those with busy schedules, and those wishing to continue limiting their exposure to others.
+We can’t replace the benefits of a day in-person with your guide and classmates, but MSAA’s Online option provides convenience for those with busy schedules, and those wishing to continue limiting their exposure to others.
 In order to maintain the highest standard, we host two evening sessions on a professionally designed Zoom platform, enabling the critical live discussion between the students and the instructor.

 Lift Ticket *Day 2 only: If you do NOT currently possess a valid Whistler Blackcomb lift ticket (Seasons Pass, Spirit Pass, Edge Card, Epic Pass, etc.), you may buy a Lift Ticket through our office at checkout.**All Courses subject to a minimum number of participants.
 48 hour notice will be given if the minimum number has not been reached.